joelberkeley/spidr/README.md

 ```
 or read the [plugin documentation](pjrt-plugins/README.md) for the CUDA-enabled GPU plugin and custom plugin builds.

-We have tested spidr on Ubuntu Linux 22.04.
-It may work on other Linux distributions.
-If spidr doesn't work on your platform, [get in touch](#contact).

 ### Motivation

 We made spidr to try out modern programming language capabilities in machine learning systems.
 To this end, we chose [Idris](https://github.com/idris-lang/Idris2) for the API; Idris is a general-purpose purely functional programming language with a particularly expressive type system.
 We also wanted to build something performant enough for working machine learning practitioners.
 Implementing efficient low-level linear algebra is not one of the project goals, so we opted to use [OpenXLA](https://openxla.org/)'s PJRT, an abstract interface for machine learning compilers for hardware accelerators.